 6. Fats Domino

-Pivoting genres from jazz to rock and roll, Fats Domino is a mainstay on any list of Louisiana music legends.
+From jazz, let’s head to rock and roll with one of the pioneers of the genre.
+Fats Domino was born Antoine Dominique Domino Jr. in 1928.
+He is a mainstay on any list of Louisiana music legends.

 7. Harry Connick, Jr.